 11700 Preston Road, Dallas; 214/361-8887

 KidZania opened its first US location at Stonebriar Centre in Frisco in November.
 Kids will have the opportunity to take a peek into various industries and careers such as a firefighter, chef or surgeon through different activities and adventures.
 Your kiddos will be able to learn some life skills while having fun at the same time.
 Some of KidZania’s partners include MOOYAH Burgers, Southern Methodist University, Planet Fitness and Spotify.
 Great for ages 4–14.

 KidZania USA // kidzaniausa.com

-The Amon Carter Museum of American Art will reopen to the public on Sept.
+The Amon Carter Museum of American Art reopened to the public Sept.
 14 after being closed for three months.
 After completing a year-long renovation project, the museum and galleries have a brand new layout for an improved experience with features, such as LED lighting and better accessibility.
 The grand reopening bash begins at 10am with events all day including live music, food trucks and more.
 New galleries include American Roots, Opulence and the Everyday and America as Landscape to name a few.

 Amon Carter Musuem of American Art // 3501 Camp Bowie Blvd., Fort Worth; 817/738-1933

 Soon you and your family will be able to bring your love of Disney and Target together.
 The two companies are collaborating to open permanent Disney shops in 25 Target stores starting Oct.
 4, with more opening in October next year.
 Two of the first 25 openings will be here in North Texas: one in Euless and one in Allen.

 150 E Stacy Road, Suite 2400, Allen; 469/342-2004;